ShiJbey/minerva/README.md

 #   --db-out DB_OUT       The output location for the simulation database.
 ```

-So for example you could use the following commands:
+For example, you could use the following commands:

 ```bash
 # Run the simulation with the pygame visualization